 Cheapest Car Insurance for Drivers With a DUI in Arkansas

-If you have a history of violations, such as a DUI, insurance providers will charge you more since a DUI is considered a high-risk violation in Arkansas.
+If you have a history of violations, such as a DUI, insurance providers will charge you more since a DUI is considered a high-risk violation in Arkansas, which means you might need to file an SR-22.
 On average, drivers with a DUI violation pay $2,133 per year.
 Meanwhile, drivers with clean records pay only $1,189.

 The cheapest full coverage insurers in Arkansas for drivers with a DUI are:

 - Southern Farm Bureau: $1,010 per year